SimoNonnis/react-streetlife/README.md

 Newsfeed single page app for a coding challenge built using react, css-modules, postcss, cssnext.

-State is managed using the container component pattern
+State is managed using the container component pattern:
   > A container does data fetching and then
   > renders its corresponding sub-component.
 That’s it.